 - 1 package tofu, drained and pressed

 Drain tofu of excess liquid.
 Wrap tofu in clean towel or paper towel and press gently to absorb surface liquid.
 If first towel is soaked, wrap with another dry towel and set on plate or cutting board with a lip (more liquid will be squeezed out from the block, so be aware).

 Place waterproof plate or another cutting board on top, and then place a weight of a few pounds on top of this (cookbooks, books, canned food, a heavy bowl).
 Let sit 20 to 30 minutes until tofu is pressed thin and compact and doesn’t crumble easily when cut with a sharp knife.
 Cut into spears or bite-sized pieces.
 Sprinkle with a little sea salt if desired.

 Heat a griddle over medium heat, and when hot, spay lightly with nonstick spray.
 Fry tofu in pan on one side until you see gold starting to creep up the edges from the nicely browned bottoms, about 3 minutes, then flip.
 Fry 2-3 more minutes on second side, then remove from pan.
 Serve hot, or let cool.

-Notes: Makes 4-6 servings.
 Serve warm, or chill and serve cold.
 Will keep 1-2 days covered in fridge.
-Will start crispy, and become less crispy but more flavorful over time.
+Will start crispy, and become slightly less crispy but more flavorful over time.